Ayop14/Hello_Data_Visualization/project diary.md

 The idea is to make a plot with all of them to train in data visualization, and comparing results.

 The distributions will be about how consumption changes related to the type of bike.
+Except for the age pyramid.
+To make it more visually appealing and use more data, analyse price depending on weight value.

+Doing these visualizations I learned a lot.
+I want to divide them individually:

+The boxplot was surprisingly easy to make.
+Its directly implemented in matplotlib, and its highly customizable.
+Only worry about label rotation.

 An interesting detail I want to share before I forget.
 Shared y axis in subplots.
 It is possible to share x and y axis by row or column, but you can share in a customized way pretty easily:
 # Manually share the y-axis between [1, 0], [1, 1], and [1, 2]